open-source sdk for macos

 • Blender — UI panels yes.
 3D viewport no.

-These render everything custom — no accessibility tree to read.
-Glance detects this automatically (elementCount will be very low) so you can switch to screenshots.
+These render everything custom or have deep nested content — the accessibility tree is sparse or unreliable.
+Glance detects this automatically so you can switch to screenshots.

 • Remote desktop streams